benedictehejgaard/chaos-in-congress/index.md

 **Step 1**:
 Some data processing is necessary to extract the bill/issue summaries, which are more descriptive for the specific partitions.

 First, the voting for the rolls calls information is in the edges, as the edges between two nodes are the rolls calls they both have voted yes to, and the partition information is on the nodes.
-Thus, we need to extract the edges between two nodes, which are in the same partition.
+Thus, we need to extract the edges between two nodes, where the two nodes are in the same partition.
 This will give extremely many roll calls with different occurrences, as only two members have to have voted yes for the roll call to be considered.
 Therefore, the roll calls will receive a weight in the form of their frequency to accommodate this problem as we are interested in the roll calls which they agree to vote yes to the most.
 This way we can extract the top quantile of roll calls which should be the ones which are most descriptive for the specific partitions.

 **Step 2:**
-Now, the wanted roll calls have been found and their corresponding summaries, which we then have to clean before any text analysis can be performed.
+Now, the wanted roll calls have been found and their corresponding summaries.
+The summaries needs to be cleaned before any text analysis can be performed.
 This is done by tokenize the summaries and then remove stop words, common bill words, years, punctuation and single characters to only include word, which should have more meaning in the summaries.

 Lastly, we want to investigate whether a stemming method should be used.
 In this project the result from the Porter Stemmer algorithm in the nltk package will be used [4].
 We generated two examples of wordclouds, one with stemming and one without: